amousavigourabi/thrift-compiler-jar/README.md

 Multi-platform Thrift compiler.

-JAR that packages precompiled Thrift compiler binaries for Windows and Linux x86, providing portability across this limited set of platforms.
-Supports all Thrift versions >=0.6.0 for Windows and 0.18.1 for Linux x86.
-As Thrift only published binaries for Windows, there is no possibility to download the binaries and avoid using the embedded ones for now.
+Executable JAR that packages precompiled Thrift compiler binaries for Windows and Linux systems, providing portability across these platforms.
+Supports all Thrift versions starting at 0.6.0 for Windows and Linux systems running on 64-bit x86, aarch64, s390x, ppc64le, and armv7 machines.
+As Thrift only publishes binaries for Windows, it is impossible to avoid using the embedded binaries and instead download them on the fly.

 ## Usage